Cloud4Wi-Create/geosdk/sdk/integration/cordova.md

 Disabling the SDK at runtime is useful if you want the SDK to stop completely.
 For example, you could remotely control a configuration parameter of your app to stop the SDK for all or some of your installations.

-> If you simply don't want Geouniq to keep collecting location data for a specific User, you can do that without completely disabling the
+> If you simply don't want Cloud4Wi to keep collecting location data for a specific User, you can do that without completely disabling the
 SDK (see [Handle User consent](#handle-user-consent)).
 This way you can still exploit the mobile-side functionalities that the SDK provides without having
-Geouniq collecting data for the specific user
+Cloud4Wi collecting data for the specific user

 ```javascript